PA5622

 Course description

-Students of all genders interested in addressing personal and institutional barriers to advancement that are rooted in gender inequalities and their intersections with race and other forms of inequality are welcome to enroll.
-To get the most out of the network and cohort development aspects of this course, students are encouraged to participate for two semesters.
+This two-credit course is aimed at graduate students enrolled in UMN professional schools.
+Students of all genders and gender expressions interested in addressing personal and institutional barriers to advancement that are rooted in gender inequalities and their intersections with race and other forms of inequality are welcome to enroll.

 Minimum credits